dchristie802/ai-agent/README.md

 This project is a learning exercise in building an AI agent using the Google Gemini API.
 The agent is designed to autonomously analyze, read, and modify code within a specific sandboxed environment using function calling.

+## ⚠️ Security Warning & Disclaimer

+**This project is for educational and learning purposes only.**

+This program is **not** a production-ready AI agent and lacks the standard security, sandboxing, and safety features required for safe deployment.

+* **Do not distribute** this tool to others for general use.
+* **Risk of Data Loss:** The agent is designed to operate within a specific, hardcoded working directory.
+While currently restricted to a sandbox, modifying the codebase to change this target directory can allow the agent to read, modify, or delete files anywhere on your system.
+* **User Responsibility:** You are responsible for ensuring the code is run in a safe environment.
+Always review the code before execution.

 ## 🚀 Overview

 The goal of this project is to demonstrate how an AI model can leverage defined tools (functions) to interact with a local file system.